Pakpattan: Etymology

 Pakpattan was originally known as Ajodhan (Hindi: अजोधन) until the 16th century.
 Ajodhan may be a Sanskrit term that can be interpreted as "eternal wealth" or "eternal prosperity," with Aja meaning "unborn" or "eternal" and Dhana meaning "wealth" or "prosperity."
-This concept reflects the area's historical and cultural significance, particularly during the medieval period when it served as a prominent center of trade and spiritual learning.
 It is believed that the name of the city has changed over time, and anecdotally, it may have been known by various names prior to being called Ajodhan.

 Pakpattan derives its current name from the combination of two Punjabi words: Pak, meaning "pure," and Pattan, meaning "dock"; this name references a ferry service across the Sutlej River, frequented by pilgrims visiting the Shrine of Baba Farid.
 The ferry symbolized a metaphorical journey of salvation, with the saint’s spirit guiding believers across the river.

 During the Delhi Sultanate and Mughal eras, including the reigns of Akbar and Aurangzeb, the city continued to be known as Ajodhan.
-However, as the shrine of Baba Farid grew in significance, the name "Pakpattan" gained popular use.
+However, as the shrine of Baba Farid grew in significance, the name "Pakpattan" gained popular use and eventually eclipsed the older name.
 Akbar’s Ain-i-Akbari mentions the region, indicating that both names—Ajodhan and Pakpattan—were likely used interchangeably in local and administrative records.
-Over time, the reverence for Baba Farid's legacy led to "Pakpattan" gradually eclipsing the older name, Ajodhan.